-SECTION 3.(a) On or before May 1, 2013, the Department of Health and Human Services shall make an interim report on the implementation of this act to the House Appropriations Subcommittee on Health and Human Services and to the Senate Appropriations Committee on Health and Human Services.
-The report shall include the following: (i) an estimate of the number of Medicaid recipients that would be eligible for Medicaid Personal Care Services under this act, (ii) an estimate of the number of PCS hours potential recipients would need broken out in increments of 10 hours between 80 and 130 hours, (iii) a copy of the draft Medicaid State Plan Amendment (SPA), (iv) the estimated time line for approval of the SPA and a projected implementation date, and (v) any rate reductions necessary to implement this act.
+SECTION 4.(a) On or before August 1, 2013, the Department of Health and Human Services shall make an interim report on the implementation of this act to the House Appropriations Subcommittee on Health and Human Services, to the Senate Appropriations Committee on Health and Human Services, and to the Fiscal Research Division.
+The report shall include the following: (i) an estimate of the number of Medicaid recipients that would be eligible for Medicaid Personal Care Services under this act, (ii) an estimate of the number of PCS hours potential recipients would need broken out in increments of 10 hours between 80 and 130 hours, (iii) a copy of the draft Medicaid State Plan Amendment (SPA), (iv) an estimated time line for approval of the SPA and a projected implementation date, and (v) the rate reductions necessary to implement this act.

-SECTION 3.(b) On or before August 1, 2013, and on or before November 1, 2013, the Department of Health and Human Services shall report on the implementation of this act to the Joint Legislative Oversight Committee on Health and Human Services.
+SECTION 4.(b) On or before November 1, 2013, the Department of Health and Human Services shall report on the implementation of this act to the Joint Legislative Oversight Committee on Health and Human Services.